TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Shearing the texture is possible if the map uses a [parallel texture projection](#texture_projection_modes).
 Shear by holding #key(Alt) while left clicking and dragging the gray texture grid lines.

-At the bottom of the UV editor, you can find a number of controls.
-On the left, there are five buttons.
-The first button resets the face attributes to their defaults.
-The second and third buttons flip the texture horizontally and vertically, respectively, and the fourth and firth buttons rotate the texture by 90° counter clockwise and clockwise.
-The two controls on the right allow you to subdivide the texture grid.
-This can be useful to align the texture to smaller brush faces.
+At the bottom of the UV editor are the following controls:

+- Reset texture alignment.
+All attributes are reset, and in [parallel texture projection](#texture_projection_modes) format maps, the texture is projected from the face plane.
+In standard format maps, acts the same as "Reset texture alignment to world aligned".
+- Reset texture alignment to world aligned.
+All attributes are reset and the texture is projected from an axial plane.
+- Flip texture horizontally
+- Flip texture vertically
+- Rotate texture 90° counterclockwise
+- Rotate texture 90° clockwise
+- Grid controls for subdividing the texture grid.
+This can be useful to align part of a larger trim sheet to the face.

 ## Entity Properties {#entity_properties}